What is Adaptive Bitrate Streaming? Benefits and Protocols

 During the viewing session, adaptive bitrate streaming actively monitors your internet connection to check for any variations in network conditions.
 If the speed isn’t high enough to download a high-bitrate video, the video will seamlessly switch to a low-bitrate file, which reduces the possibility of buffering.

-What are the benefits of using ABS in OTT/IPTV solutions?
+What are the benefits of using adaptive bitrate streaming in OTT/IPTV solutions?

 Blog author avatar